About The Author

 Booking A Visit

-Richard is based in St Albans, Hertfordshire and has visited schools in the Home Counties, London, Norfolk, Suffolk and Kent.
-To arrange a booking or to enquire about fees, please use the email address above.
+Richard is based in St Albans, Hertfordshire and mainly visits schools in the Home Counties and London.
+To arrange a booking or to enquire about fees and other locations, please use the email address above.

 Linton Children's Book Festival, Linton, Cambridgeshire